AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Static Semantics**

-1. Concurrent accesses of a volatile variable may cause a run-time exception that cannot be proven to be absent by |SPARK|.
+1. Concurrent accesses of an effectively volatile object may cause a run-time exception that cannot be proven to be absent by |SPARK|.

    [An example is a strictly 32-bit machine with a 64-bit Long_Float type, where some (invalid) floating point values will trap (and cause program termination) when loaded into a floating point register.
-If, on such a system, we have a volatile variable X of type Long_Float, this variable will have to be stored using two memory writes, so concurrent reads/writes could cause the trap, as we could be unlucky and see a partially updated value that happens
+If, on such a system, we have a volatile object X of type Long_Float, this variable will have to be stored using two memory writes, so concurrent reads/writes could cause the trap, as we could be unlucky and see a partially updated value that happens